Watering

 1. 1

-Stop watering immediately and let the soil dry out completely, checking with a finger inserted a couple of inches deep, before watering again.
+Stop watering immediately and let the soil dry out completely, checking with a finger inserted a couple of inches deep, before watering again on any schedule.

 2. 2

-Check the caudex for softness; if it feels mushy anywhere, address this as a more serious rot issue requiring surgical trimming, not just a pause in watering.
+Press gently on the caudex at several points around its circumference; if it feels mushy or gives anywhere, treat this as a more serious rot issue requiring surgical trimming, not just a pause in watering.

 3. 3